 While working on a series of figures collaged with string, however, his concentration was pulled in a different direction.
 He became engrossed in the accidental forms that were created by the string and the challenge of establishing a composition from this disorganization, so his work slowly evolved to the abstract.
 Most recent pieces are produced using various fibers and deconstructed canvas much like a drawing implement, developing primarily unmethodical forms over an acrylic ground.
 Fabric, wallpaper, silver leaf or found objects are also integrated into the work, which is finished using a more classical painting technique... multiple layers of oils and glazes.
 The result is an interesting dichotomy between the mass-produced elements and the organic nature of the composition itself.

 Most recently, he completed a month-long artist residency in Northern Norway, which consequently lead to a new series of seascapes and landscapes along with abstracts and figures.
 These works are being created in Nemeroff's San Francisco studio where he lives with his wife, Catherine, and dog, Fox.

 Over the past twenty years, Jeffrey Nemeroff’s work has been included in exhibitions in the United States and Asia—from a group show at the Asian Art Museum in Fukuoka, Japan, to a solo show in New York’s famous Fuller Building.
-His work can be found in collections throughout the United States—including the San Francisco Bay Area, Los Angeles, New York, Atlanta, Nashville, Florida— as well as Britain, Europe and the Middle East.
+His work can be found in collections throughout the United States—including the San Francisco Bay Area, Los Angeles, New York, Atlanta, Nashville, Florida— as well as Britain, Europe, Russia and the Middle East.